 Here are my notes of lecture one.
 Sorry about the handwriting.
 It seems that I hadn't written much at that time and the handwriting had gotten really bad.
 But it gets better with each new lecture.
 At lecture 5 and 6 it will be as good as it gets.

-Have fun with this lecture!
 The next post is going to be about a systematic way to find a solution to a system of equations called elimination.